lwig-wg/coap/draft-ietf-lwig-coap.md

 communication and send push notifications to interested client nodes.
 This allows a more efficient and also more natural model for CoAP-based applications, where the information source is an origin server, which can also benefit from caching.
+Publish-subscribe brokers {{-pubsub}} may be deployed to act in the server role on behalf of constrained clients.

 ## Message Processing

 Apart from the required buffers, message processing is symmetric for clients and servers.
-First the 4-byte base header has to be parsed and thereby checked if it is a CoAP message.
-Since the encoding is very dense, only a wrong version or a datagram size smaller than four bytes identify non-CoAP datagrams.
-These need to be silently ignored.
-Other message format errors, such as an incomplete datagram or the usage of reserved values, may need to be rejected with a Reset (RST) message (see Section 4.2 and 4.3 of
-{{-coap}} for details).
+First the base header has to be parsed and thereby checked if it is a valid CoAP message.
+For UDP datagrams, the version identifier or a size smaller than four bytes identify non-CoAP data.
+These datagrams need to be silently ignored.
+Other message format errors, such as an incomplete datagram or the usage of reserved values, may need to be rejected with a Reset (RST) message (see Section 4.2 and 4.3 of {{-coap}} for details).

+As CoAP over TCP has a different base header, the Length field must be parsed to determine the message size.
+As this field may have up to five bytes, it may be extend over TCP segment boundaries.
+For CoAP over WebSockets the actual message length is given by the WebSocket frame hence the Length field is always zero.

+Next, the token length is read based on the TKL field which is for all transports contained in the four least significant bits of the first byte.
+The (possibly empty) Token itself is located immediately after the four-byte base header for UDP, while for TCP and WebSockets, it follows the variable Length field and Code byte.

-Next the Token is read based on the TKL field.
-For the options following, there are two alternatives: either process them on the fly when an option is accessed or initially parse all values into an internal data structure.
+For the options following the Token, there are two alternatives: either process them on the fly when an option is accessed or initially parse all values into an internal data structure.

 ### On-the-fly Processing